 In March of 2018, SmartPharm Therapeutics partnered with iCorps to build a secure, scalable foundation for their start-up.
 With priorities outlined by Chief Operating Officer Timothy Brauns, iCorps' team of expert technology consultants helped SmartPharm create an IT infrastructure befitting their unique working environment.
-Continue on to read the full story.

 When biotech startup SmartPharm Therapeutics came to iCorps, they needed an IT structure befitting the unique features of their company design.
 These include SmartPharm's highly collaborative research environment, distributed employee structure, and location in a co-working facility.
 After careful consideration, Timothy Brauns, SmartPharm's Chief Operating Officer, chose to leverage iCorps' Encompass Edge program, a suite of strategic, tailored services designed to support businesses born in the cloud.